MountStill/COMP2113-The-Da-Vinci-Code-/README.md

    - All the above dynamic variables will be cleaned at the end of each guess turn.

 4. File input/output (e.g., for loading/saving game status)
-   - initiator.txt: input the game mode and the difficulty settings.
+   - Initiator.txt: input the game mode and the difficulty settings.
-   - progress.txt: output the rate of progress of the game and the condition of each card if the game is paused and input it when the game starts again.
+   - Progress.txt: output the rate of progress of the game and the condition of each card if the game is paused and input it when the game starts again.
-   - summary.txt: output the summary results of each player in the game, including win rate, performance in each turn, etc.
+   - Summary.txt: output the summary results of each player in the game, including win rate, performance in each turn, etc.

 5. Program codes in multiple files
    - main.cpp: writing the main program.
-   - cardset.h: class cardset interface.
+   - CardSet.h: class cardset interface.
-   - cardset.cpp: class cardset implementation.
+   - CardSet.cpp: class cardset implementation.
-   - cardpool.h: class cardpool interface.
+   - CardPool.h: class cardpool interface.
-   - cardpool.cpp: class cardpool implementation.
+   - CardPool.cpp: class cardpool implementation.